Darokahn/C-objects/README.md

 It currently asks to map an entire page for every function caller, and the kernel does not optimize this.
 If you plan on using this at all, I recommend writing an allocator so each caller gets a 23 byte section of a single page.
 I may patch this in the future.
 Until then, have fun leaking 4kb per method.

 # The implementation:
-the core of this is a tiny function in obj.c. `mkcaller(object, function)`, as the name implies, creates a caller for the `function` that binds the `object` to it.
+the core of this is a tiny function in obj.c. `mkcaller(object, function)`, as the name implies creates a caller for the `function` that binds the `object` to it.
 It returns a clone of the caller template (system-dependent bytecode), allocated inside executable memory.
 The function it returns only has three jobs:
-- place the `object` in question onto the register `rax`
+- place the `object` in question onto the register `r11`
 - place the `function` in question onto the register `r10`
 - call `r10`